 Your testing report will show contamination levels measured in micrograms per 100 square centimetres (μg/100cm²).
 Understanding these numbers helps you make informed decisions:

-When a detailed assessment returns a result above 1.5μg/100cm² on a single sample, the room that sample is taken from needs decontamination to align with NZ Standard NZS 8510:2017.
+When a detailed assessment returns a result above 1.5 μg/100 cm² for a single sample, the room from which the sample was taken must be decontaminated to comply with NZ Standard NZS 8510:2017.

 Professional decontamination typically involves: